arendjr/selectivity/README.md

 Dependencies
 ------------

-Select3 only relies on jQuery or Zepto.js being loaded on the page.
+Select3 only relies on [jQuery](http://jquery.com/) or [Zepto.js](http://zeptojs.com/) being loaded
+on the page to work.

+In addition, the default templates assume that you have included [FontAwesome](http://fortawesome.github.io/Font-Awesome/) in your page to display the icons.

 API
 ---